-How Waverley Helped Develop Jibo, The Best Invention of 2017
+How Waverley Helped Develop The Jibo Robot

 We are proud to share the news: TIME Magazine has just recognized our client, Jibo for the Best Invention of the year 2017.
 The weekly magazine “TIME” is one of the oldest and the most influential publications in the USA and worldwide.
 With a weekly circulation of 4 million in the US alone, TIME Magazine’s annual rankings for “Person of the Year” and “Top Inventions” are respected around the globe.

 In order to compile their yearly list, TIME editors review hundreds of inventions from all over the world.
 Throughout their history, TIME has featured everything from the swimming light bulb to the desktop DNA laboratory.
 In 2007, the first iPhone, which possessed only very basic features, was ranked number one.
 TIME clearly saw iPhone’s success looming on the horizon.
 And they were right.

 This year, the list of top 25 inventions includes sneakers that help to run faster, Tesla 3 electric car, highly resistant agricultural crops, and diet ice-cream.
 At the top of the list, and on the magazine’s cover is Jibo—the first social robot for the home.

 Waverley Software, the developer of Jibo components for the past two years, has contributed our server-side and mobile expertise to the most intelligent, sociable and friendly robot on the market—a product that truly excites and inspires.